Tips for parents and carers

 - Listen for the sounds of approaching traffic

-- Think whether it is safe to cross
+- Think whether it is safe to cross and keep checking until safely across

 Your child's safety depends on you